FP-byte/MADS_MachineLearning_Project/README.md

 ## 2 Hypertune

 Hypertuning of hybrid model 1D CNN + GRU: `hypertune_1DCNNGRU.py` file to hypertune the model with Ray.
-Hypertuning of hybrid model 1D CNN + GRU: `hypertune_2DCNNResnet.py` file to hypertune the model with Ray.
+Hypertuning of hybrid model 2D CNN + Resnet: `hypertune_2DCNNResnet.py` file to hypertune the model with Ray.
 The files make use of basis settings from the class Hypertuner (hypertuner.py)